-All threats or acts of workplace violence should be reported immediately to an employee's supervisor, manager, or the Safety/Risk Compliance Administrator (SRCA), who will then inform the Human Resources Manager, and General Manager while recording the incident on the Workplace Violence Incident Investigation Log Form, found in Appendix A. This includes threats and acts of violence from employees, customers, and members of the public.
+All threats or acts of workplace violence should be reported to an employee's supervisor or manager, who will inform the Safety/Risk Compliance Administrator, Human Resources Manager, or General Manager while recording the incident on the Workplace Violence incident Investigation Log Form, found in Appendix A. This includes threats and acts of violence from employees, customers, and members of the public.

-A strict non-retaliation policy is in place, and any instances of retaliation for reporting workplace violence are dealt with swiftly and decisively.
+A strict non-retaliation policy is in place, and any instances of retaliation are dealt with swiftly and decisively.